rebelsky/le21/_exercises/writing-02.md

 2. Click on the A with a pencil at the lower-left of the chat.
 That should open an editing area.

-3. Copy the sentences that appear below into editng area.
+3. Copy the sentences that appear below into editing area.

 4. Boldface the actor and italicize the action.
 Note that you should not focus on the subjects and verbs; rather, your goal is to identify the